nauticstudio/nauticstudio.github.io/README.md

 ## Description

-At [Your Studio Name], we offer professional mixing and mastering services.
+At Nautic Studio Lab we offer professional mixing and mastering services.
 We specialize in transforming your tracks with advanced techniques and state-of-the-art equipment, ensuring a flawless and superior sound quality.
 Each production is 100% customized to your specific needs.

 ## Features